kennyhyun/kennyhyun.github.com/_i18n/en/_posts/2020-09-10-windows-development-environment.markdown

-Don't worry if you missed the symlink setting. you can set anytime later
+Don't worry if you missed the symlink setting.
+You can set anytime later

 ```
 C:\>git config --global core.autocrlf input